-Common causes of a chronic or persistent cough include postnasal drip, asthma, and acid reflux due to gastroesophageal reflux disease (GERD).
-A post-infectious cough can also last for some time after an infection goes away.
+Common causes of a chronic cough include postnasal drip, asthma, and acid reflux due to gastroesophageal reflux disease (GERD).
+A post-infectious cough can also be chronic after an infection goes away.

-A chronic cough is when a cough lasts longer than 8 weeks in adults or 4 weeks in children.
+A chronic, or peristent, cough is when a cough lasts longer than 8 weeks in adults or 4 weeks in children.
 Common causes include asthma, allergies, gastroesophageal reflux disease (GERD), or bronchitis.
 Less commonly, it can be a sign of a more severe condition, such as heart or lung disease.

 In this article, we take a close look at the causes and symptoms of a chronic cough, ways to treat it, and when to see a doctor.

 A variety of factors can cause a chronic cough.
 Sometimes, more than one factor may be responsible.

 Some of the more common causes of chronic cough include:

 - Asthma.
 Asthma occurs when a person’s upper airways are especially sensitive to cold air, irritants in the air, or exercise.
 One type of asthma, known as cough-variant asthma, specifically causes a cough.

 - Bronchitis.
 Chronic bronchitis causes long-term inflammation of the airways that can cause a cough.
 This can be a part of an airway disease called chronic obstructive pulmonary disease (COPD) that typically occurs as a side effect of smoking.

 - Gastroesophageal reflux disease (GERD).
 GERD occurs when acid comes back up from a person’s stomach and into their throat.
 The result can be chronic irritation in the throat that leads to a cough.

 - Lingering after-effects of infection.
 If a person has had a severe infection, such as pneumonia or the flu, they might still experience lingering effects that include a chronic cough.
 Even though most of their symptoms have gone away, the airways may still remain inflamed for some time.